SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 Yeah.

-this big, because I can't see.
+this big because I can't see.
 Yeah.

+something else.
 Yeah.
-He was something else.

 Funny guy, though.